Inflammatory bowel disease - ulcerative colitis; Colitis - ulcerative

 Ulcerative colitis is classified into different categories depending on the location of the disease.
 The four main types of ulcerative colitis are:

 Proctitis.
 Disease confined to the rectum (the lower part of the colon that connects with the anus).
-In about a third of people, ulcerative colitis begins with ulcerative proctitis.
+In about one third of people, ulcerative colitis begins with ulcerative proctitis.

 Proctosigmoiditis.
 Disease that affects the rectum and the sigmoid colon (the lower part of the colon located above the rectum).